czhang54/Optimization/README.md

 Directories:
   + include: contains all the headers
   + src: contains all the source files
+  + src/Algorithms: contains implementation of all optimization algorithms
   + example: contains example programs to do some simulation

 Requirement: